 Radiation, conduction, and convection contribute to an increase rather than a reduction in body temperature in a warm environment as the heat is going down in towards the body rather than away from it – this is important to remember!
 (Hahn, 1994;Fuquay, 1981).
 However, if the relative humidity is also high, evaporative cooling is less effective (Hahn, 1994; Fuquay, 1981; Mount, 1979) and the risk of heatstroke increases rapidly.

-If we in this discussion only focus on the coats role in the thermoregulation process – not its protective properties from damage to the skin or the fact that negative changes can occur to the coat in it when it’s clipped on certain coat types – the following can be concluded:
+If we in this discussion only focus on the role of the coat in the thermoregulation process – not its protective properties from damage to the skin or the fact that negative changes can occur to the coat in it when it’s clipped on certain coat types – the following can be concluded:

 – The coats main function is to PREVENT heat loss.
 The thicker and longer the coat is – the better isolative properties AGAINST heat loss.